nabu-platform/glue/README.md

 This will cast whatever is assigned to `a` to an integer number.

 If all else fails you can plug in methods to perform explicit conversion but these are not provided by default.

+Note that the type system is also pluggable so custom type resolving can be added.

 # Tracing